pioneer-dynamics/laravel-passkey/README.md

 6. Replace the `<ConfirmsPassword/>` component with `<ConfirmsPasswordOrPasskey/>` component whereever `<ConfirmsPassword/>` is used.

-7. If using Jetstream-InertiaJS you need to additionally install the below npm packages:
+7. If using Jetstream-InertiaJS the below packages are needed are installed automatically if the command was called with the `--jetstream-inertia` option.

-    ```
-    npm i luxon
+    1. npm i luxon
-    npm i @simplewebauthn/browser
+    1. npm i @simplewebauthn/browser
-    ```

 ## Issues